If you do NOT see the Table of Contents frame to the left of this page, then

 V Corps

 Both Corps under USAREUR/7th Army have the same basic unit structure: V Corps at Frankfurt controlls the 3rd Armored Division, the 8th Infantry Division (Mech), the 11th Armored Cavalry Regiment and the 3rd Support Command.
-These will be dealt with in turn, but firstly there are a few units which report directly to the V Corps.
+These will be dealt with in turn, but first there are a few units which report directly to V Corps.
 Smaller units such as the 41st and 42nd Field Artillery Groups, the 32nd Signal Battalion (Corps) and the 130th Engineer Brigade, which all once had aircraft of their own, are no longer relevant to this article as their respective Aviation Sections were all disbanded as part of the re-organisation program.
-Their aircraft were hand over to the 11th Aviation Battalion.
+Their aircraft were transferred to the 11th Aviation Battalion.

 The 11th Avn Bn consists of two Companies located as follows.